 Many patients can be helped with hands-on chiropractic methods.
 But when disc problems are bad enough, something extra is needed.
-That’s why, more than ten years ago, I became one of the first physicians in New York to introduce lumbar decompression with the DRX-9000.
+That’s why I also utilize flexion-distraction treatment.

-But when I first began using the DRX-9000, I had a problem
+But when I first began using flexion-distraction, I had a problem

 On occasion a patient’s low back feels more vulnerable and unstable after a treatment.
 They need a stabilizing hand even to stand up without buckling.
 They feel that a slightly wrong movement would trigger even worse pain.

 The reaction usually only lasts a few minutes.
 An hour at the most.
 But ten years ago, when I was first using this treatment protocol, I didn’t know how to interpret the response.